jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 parent element many times, always with the same result.
 Although Javascript doesn't come with functional caching, it can be added using the language itself, probably the best known example being `memoize` from Underscore.js [@underscore_memo].
-I suspect, however, that hashing the cache parameters might be slower than performing the matching.
-Although the parameters are all immutable and could in theory be hashed by object identity, in practice there is no way to access an object ID from inside the language so any hash function for a node parsed out of JSON would have to walk the entire subtree rooted from that node.
-Current Javascript implementations also make it difficult to manage caches in general from inside the language because there is no way to occupy only spare memory.
+It is likely however that hashing the function parameters would be slower than performing the matching, especially for very wide or deep sub-trees.
+Although the parameters are all immutable and could in theory be hashed by object identity, in practice there is no way to access an object ID from inside the language so any hash function for a node parsed out of JSON would have to walk the entire subtree rooted from that node, requiring time proportional to the size of the tree.
+Current
+Javascript implementations also make it difficult to manage caches in general from inside the language because there is no way to occupy only spare memory.
 Weak references are proposed in ECMAScript 6 but currently